 The first part is about knowing and tracking how the disease is spread, who gets HIV, and ways to prevent HIV or treat people who are living with HIV.
-This section shows that the State knows where people with HIV live in Pennsylvania, what makes people at risk of getting it, and who is getting HIV.
+This section shows that the state knows where people with HIV live in Pennsylvania, what makes people at risk of getting it, and who is getting HIV.
 This part lists activities that help people living with HIV and what else is needed to help them.
 Answering these questions is an important first step in creating a good plan.

-Section 2 (page 74)
+Section 2

-Knowing where and how HIV is spreading allows the State to plan what to do to prevent new cases of HIV and help people who already have HIV stay healthy.
-This is what Part II is about.
-Here you can read about what the State has planned for the years 2017-2021.
-This part has plans for better prevention, testing, getting people into care, better HIV treatment, and helping people stay in care.
+Knowing where and how HIV is spreading allows the state to plan what to do to prevent new cases of HIV and help people who already have HIV stay healthy.
+This section will address what the state has planned for the years 2017-2021.
+This incorporates plans for better prevention, testing, getting people into care, better HIV treatment, and helping people stay in care.
 This is the heart of the planning document.
-It talks about the ways the State HIV Planning Group (HPG) and other people from all over PA have been and will continue to help the planning process.
-Making a plan for all people affected by HIV in PA is very important, and this is why the plan was developed and why it will succeed.
+It talks about the ways the state HPG and other people from all over Pennsylvania have been and will continue to help the planning process.
+Planning for all people affected by HIV in Pennsylvania is very important, and this is why the plan was developed and why it will succeed.

-Section 3 (page 99)
+Section 3

 This part talks about how the state will monitor the progress being made.
 This means that this section says how the state will track how well it's doing as it carries out the Plan.

-Keep in mind: This is the first time the State has written a plan that has both prevention and care together for PA.
+Keep in mind: This is the first time the state has written a plan that has both prevention and care together for Pennsylvania.
 This is a big step forward for even better HIV planning and services, and it will continue to improve even more in the future.

-The authors would like to thank you for your interest in the work being done to fight HIV infection and to support the health of people living with HIV in PA.
-If you have any questions, or would like to become more involved with state planning or the HIV Planning Group, please visit www.stophiv.org or email stakeholders@stophiv.org.
+The authors would like to thank you for your interest in the work being done to fight HIV infection and to support the health of people living with HIV in Pennsylvania.
+If you have any questions or would like to become more involved with state planning or the HIV Planning Group, please visit www.stophiv.org or email stakeholders@stophiv.org.